 Roger has been based in Hong Kong since 1992.
 He was Managing Director of ABN AMRO Capital in Asia, the private equity investment management affiliate of ABN AMRO Bank from 1999 t0 2009.

-Corporate Sustainability, HSBC
+(FORMER) Corporate Sustainability, HSBC

 Malini Thadani joined HSBC in 1995, having spent fourteen years in the Indian Revenue Service.
 In the Indian government, she gained diverse expertise from assignments in the Defence Ministry, the Textile Ministry where she was Registrar of the National Institute of Fashion Technology, the country’s premier institution for fashion and, in the Central Board of Direct Taxes in the Finance Ministry, where she held various positions.